Calvin University: Student body

 In 2021, Calvin University had approximately 3,307 students, 54% female and 46% male.
 The average class size was 23 and there was a 13:1 student/faculty ratio.
-Michigan students comprised 55% of the student body and 12% of the students were from other countries.
-224 full-time faculty taught at the college and 90.6% had the terminal degree in their field.
+Michigan residents comprised 55% of the student body and 12% of the students were from other countries.
+224 full-time faculty taught at the college and 90.6% had obtained the terminal degree in their field.

 Residence life

-Calvin has seven residence halls on campus which house the majority of the freshman and sophomore classes, as the college has a policy that forces most first and second year students to live on campus.
+Calvin has six residence halls on campus which house the majority of the freshman and sophomore classes, as the college has a policy that requires most first and second year students to live on campus.
 First and second year students may live off-campus if they lodge with their parents, it has been more than two years since their high school graduation date, or if they qualify for a rare exception.
+The university also has two residence halls dedicated to upper-class housing, as well as eight upper-class apartment complexes on the east side of campus.

+Kalsbeek-Huizenga-van Reken Hall houses three Living-Learning communities, each aligned with one of Calvin's signature Cohorts.
+Each Living-Learning floor has a specific theme and a co-ed residence structure, along with theme-specific programming and events.
+Students who wish to live on one of the three floors must usually submit a separate application the spring semester before moving onto the floor.

-One of the most notable events put on by residence life is "Chaos Night", during which the residents of each of the halls have their own theme, decorate their dorm, and dress in costumes to compete in a number of relay races and similar games.
-The dorm building Schultze-Eldersveld has traditionally dominated the Chaos Night competition and has the most victories of any hall.
-Floor Serenades, when one floor goes around campus singing songs to other floors, and Floor Dates, when two or more floors plan an activity together in order to meet new people, are common occurrences on campus.
+One of the most notable events put on by residence life is "Chaos Day", during which the residents of each of the halls have their own theme, decorate their dorm, and dress in costumes to compete in a number of relay races and similar games.
+The dorm building Schultze-Eldersveld has traditionally dominated the Chaos Day competition and has the most victories of any hall.